Mobile Homes Site Licence Fee Policy

 Annual fees are due on 5 May each year.
 Site owners will be notified by letter of the fee due one month before.

 Where a fee becomes overdue for payment, the council may apply to a residential property tribunal for an order requiring the licence holder to pay the council the amount due by the date specified in the order.
-If the licence holder has still not paid the fee within three months from the date specified in the order, we may apply to the tribunal for an order revoking the site licence.
+If the licence holder has still not paid the fee within three months from the date specified in the order, the council may apply to the tribunal for an order revoking the site licence.

 Exclusion from the annual charge